red-china/red-utils/README.md

 # red-utils
-The utility function set for Red programming language.
+The utility function sets for Red programming language.

 # functions
 About how to use, please see examples folder.